leodeslf/leaf/summs/ux/ux-foundations-ixd/introductory_psychology.md

 ## Gestalt principles

-Starting in 1910, Max Wertheimer, a German psychologist, noticed that a series of blinking likghts creates the illusion of motion.
+Starting in 1910, Max Wertheimer, a German psychologist, noticed that a series of blinking lights creates the illusion of motion.
 The *Phi Effect*.

 * Gestalt means "shape and form".
 * We perceive the world as meaningful and complete objects, not a series of independent parts.